-We recognize revenue from product sales when there is persuasive evidence that an arrangement exists, delivery has occurred or title has transferred, the price is fixed and determinable, and collectibility is reasonably assured.
-Our revenue increased from \$73.7 million in fiscal 2001 to \$208.1 million in fiscal 2005, a compound annual growth rate of approximately 30%.
-In fiscal 2001, we derived 97% of our product revenue from the personal computer market.
-By fiscal 2005, revenue from the personal computer market had decreased to 59% of our net revenue.
+We recognize revenue from product sales when there is persuasive evidence that an arrangement exists, delivery has occurred or title has transferred, the price is fixed or determinable, and collectibility is reasonably assured.
+Our revenue increased from \$100.2 million in fiscal 2002 to \$208.1 million in fiscal 2005, but declined to \$184.6 million in fiscal 2006.
+Despite the decline from fiscal 2005 to fiscal 2006, our revenue increased at a compound annual growth rate of approximately 16.5% from fiscal 2002 to fiscal 2006.
+In fiscal 2002, we derived 98% of our product revenue from the personal computer market.
+In fiscal 2006, revenue from the personal computer market accounted for 85% of our net revenue.

 In June 2003, we acquired NSM Technology Limited, or NSM, a Hong Kong company.
 The acquisition of NSM provided us with a highly skilled and experienced work force to expand our global presence and infrastructure to support customers in the Asia/Pacific region.
 Many of our customers are migrating their manufacturing operations from Taiwan to China, and our OEM customers are beginning to establish design centers in that region.
-With our expanded global presence, including offices in Taiwan, Hong Kong, and China, we are better positioned to provide local sales, operations, and engineering support services to our existing customers, as well as potential new customers, within the Asia/Pacific region.
+With our expanded global presence, including offices in Taiwan, Hong Kong, Korea, Japan, and China, we are better positioned to provide local sales, operations, and engineering support services to our existing customers, as well as potential new customers, within the Asia/Pacific region.

-Our manufacturing operations are based on a variable cost model in which we outsource all of our production requirements, eliminating the need for significant capital expenditures and allowing us to minimize our investment in inventories.
+Our manufacturing operations are based on a variable cost model in which we outsource all of our production requirements and drop ship our products directly to our customers from our manufacturing subcontractors' facilities, eliminating the need for significant capital expenditures and allowing us to minimize our investment in inventories.
 This approach requires us to work closely with our manufacturing subcontractors to ensure adequate production capacity to meet our forecasted volume requirements.
-We provide our manufacturing subcontractors with sixmonth rolling forecasts and issue purchase orders based on our anticipated requirements for the next 90 days.
+We provide our manufacturing subcontractors with six-month rolling forecasts and issue purchase orders based on our anticipated requirements for the next 90 days.
 However, we do not have any long-term supply contracts with any of our manufacturing subcontractors.
-Currently, we use three third-party manufacturers to provide our proprietary capacitive based ASICs, and in certain cases, we rely on a single source or a limited number of suppliers to provide other key components of our products.
-Our cost of revenue includes all costs associated with the production of our products, including materials, manufacturing, and assembly costs paid to third-party manufacturers and related overhead costs associated with our manufacturing operations personnel.
-Additionally, all warranty costs and any inventory provisions or write-downs are charged to cost of revenue.
+Currently, we use two third-party manufacturers to provide our proprietary ASICs, and in certain cases, we rely on a single source or a limited number of suppliers to provide other key components of our products.
+Our cost of revenue includes all costs associated with the production of our products, including materials, manufacturing, assembly and test costs paid to third-party manufacturers, and related overhead costs associated with our indirect manufacturing operations personnel.
+Additionally, all warranty costs, yield losses, and any inventory provisions or write-downs are charged to cost of revenue.

-Our gross margin generally reflects the combination of the added value we bring to our customers' products in meeting their custom design requirements and our ongoing cost-improvement programs.
+Our gross margin generally reflects the combination of the added value we bring to our customers' products in meeting their custom design requirements and the impact of our ongoing cost-improvement programs.
 These cost-improvement programs include reducing materials and component costs and implementing design and process improvements.
 Our newly introduced products may have lower margins than our more mature products, which have realized greater benefits associated with our ongoing cost-improvement programs.
 As a result, new product introductions may initially negatively impact our gross margin.